 Very important!
 You must sign your American Canoe Association liability waiver in order to participate in this adventure.
 Please click on the link below, fill out the online form and submit it.
 Once you’ve done that you will receive an e-mail.
 You must respond to that e-mail to complete the waiver submission!

 ON SITE REGISTRATION AT SAPELO ISLAND VISITORS CENTER

 All participants must check in at the Sapelo Island Visitors Center during the time listed above.
 Please unload your gear at the dock by the Visitors Center, park your vehicle and then proceed to our Georgia River Network mandatory check in.
-We will depart for the island on the 8:30 a.m. ferry.
+We will depart for the island on the 3:30 p.m. ferry.
 Upon check-in, you will receive your event packet that includes items like your Paddle Georgia 2021 t-shirt or other swag of your choice, Paddle Georgia 2021 decal and other information you need for your Sapelo Island adventure.
 PLEASE ARRIVE ON TIME.
 IF YOU MISS THE FERRY, YOU WILL NOT BE ABLE TO ACCESS THE ISLAND UNTIL THE FOLLOWING DAY.

 Directions to Sapelo Island Visitors Center, 1766 Landing Road Southeast, Darien, GA